 In this period we are taken into the fashionable room of a London town house.
 Here, although old Christmas traditions are not being upheld, Christmas time is an excuse to hold fashionable and elegant parties.
 The setting shows that of an evening party held during the Christmas season, where guests may enjoy music, dancing and playing cards.
 The guests play at 'Whist', a popular card game, and sip cordials made from brandy flavoured with fruit.
 There are delightful marzipan fruits for them to eat, these are beautifully displayed on the stunning pyramid of glass 'Tazzas' looking both decorative and appetising to the guests.
 During the evening one of the ladies might sing or play at the Harpsichord to entertain her fellow guests.

-Most of the information about each period was taken form the display boards in the Museum itself - such a wealth of interesting information.
-Next month I shall cover the Museum's displays covering the Victorian to the present day.
 Admission to the museum is free and it is open on most days of the year, except Mondays (unless a Bank Holiday), Good Friday, Christmas Eve, Christmas Day, Boxing Day and New Year's Day.
 For full details you can contact the museum on 020 7739 9893, or visit their Web address: www.geffrye-museum.org.uk.

 Click here for